jsakamoto/BlazorWasmPreRendering.Build/README.md

     <BlazorWasmPrerenderingLocale>ja-JP,en-US</BlazorWasmPrerenderingLocale>
     ...
 ```

-### Lazy Loading
+### To avoid flicker with Lazy Assembly Loading

-When using this in combination with LazyLoading assemblies on an app with the `<BlazorWasmPrerenderingMode>` MSBuild property set to `WebAssemblyPrerendered`, it is beneficial to make sure that all dlls are loaded before your page before the builder runs.
-In some hosting environments, 'OnNavigatingAsync' will be triggered on the `Router` Component in your `App.razor` page after prerendering has complete and your dlls will load correctly.
+When using this in combination with Lazy Loading assemblies on an app with the `<BlazorWasmPrerenderingMode>` MSBuild property set to `WebAssemblyPrerendered`, it is beneficial to make sure that all required assemblies are loaded before your page runs.
+In some hosting environments, 'OnNavigatingAsync' will be triggered on the `Router` Component in your `App.razor` page after completing prerendering, and your assemblies will load correctly.
 This is my experience with IIS.
-On other hosting services, `OnNavigatingAsync` will not be triggered and you will have to handle dll loading yourself.
-The current best solution is to abstract the LazyLoading normally done in `OnNavigatingAsync` into your own `LazyLoader` service.
+On other hosting services, `OnNavigatingAsync` will not be triggered, and you will have to handle assembly loading yourself.
+The current best solution is to abstract the lazy loading normally done in `OnNavigatingAsync` into your own `LazyLoader` service.

 #### Lazy Loader service (LazyLoader.cs)